5kng/accelerated-cpp/README.md

 - **`scripts/`**
   - Helper scripts:
-    - `build.sh` – compile all chapters’ code with one command.
+    - `build.sh` – compile all chapters' code with one command.
     - CI config (GitHub Actions workflows, if you want to auto–build on push).